• Skip to primary navigation

 Moving forward on this grief journey I am taking a bend in the road and celebrating my William and his favorite Robert Frost poem……..

-bench with poem inscribed
+Bench with poem inscribed.

 Two roads…photo by William Keys

-…..with the concept of “two roads and a recipe”.
+.....with the concept of "two roads and a recipe".
 If ever there was a book title that is it.
 I will be twisting up one recipe and featuring it in two ways.
 In addition, I hope to highlight what is growing in my garden path.
 While the poem may highlight looking back with regret these recipes will only have you sighing with satisfaction.
 Which sauce do you choose?
+The buttery lemon or the meaty Bolognese?

-Ricotta Chive Gnocchi Recipeg with red sauce and basil
+Ricotta Chive Gnocchi Recipeg with red sauce and basil.

 Ricotta Chive Gnocchi Recipe with meat sauce